The Bird and the Bee (album)

-The Bird and the Bee is the debut studio album by American indie pop duo The Bird and the Bee, released on January 23, 2007 by Blue Note Records.
+The Bird and the Bee is the debut studio album by American indie pop duo the Bird and the Bee, released on January 23, 2007, by Blue Note Records.
 Containing three tracks which appeared on the band's 2006 EP Again and Again and Again and Again, the album received positive reviews from music critics.
-The first single, "Fucking Boyfriend", was a number-one hit on Billboard's Hot Dance Club Play chart in December 2006.
+The first single, "Fucking Boyfriend", reached number one on Billboard's Hot Dance Club Play chart in December 2006.

 Track listing

 Personnel

 Credits for The Bird and the Bee adapted from liner notes.